-How do we know that older men are at elevated risk of fathering a child with autism?
+How do we know that older men have elevated odds of fathering a child with autism?

 Epidemiologists have gathered data on large numbers of families and calculated how often men of different ages have a child with autism.
 The first rigorous study of this type, published in 2006, drew on medical records of 132,000 Israeli adolescents.
-It showed that men in their 30s are 1.6 times as likely to have a child with autism as men under 30.
-Men in their 40s have a sixfold increase in risk.
+It showed that men in their 30s are 1.6 times as likely to have a child with autism as men under 30; men in their 40s have a sixfold increase.

 Since then, scientists have conducted similar analyses of data on children born in California, Denmark and Sweden, as well as of an international dataset on 5.7 million children.
 Nearly all of this research has shown an increased prevalence of autism among the children of older fathers.

-At what age does the risk increase for men?
+At what age do the odds of fathering a child with autism increase for men?

 No one knows.
 The age ranges and ages of the men differ across studies, making their results hard to compare.
-Overall, the findings indicate that the risk increases steadily over time rather than suddenly rising after a certain age.
+Overall, the findings indicate that the odds increase steadily over time rather than suddenly rising after a certain age.

 The results of studies vary from 5 to 400 percent.
 One 2017 study based on whole-genome sequencing of nearly 5,000 people suggests that parents in their mid-40s are 5 to 10 percent more likely to have a child with autism than are 20-year-old parents.

-But a large 2014 study based on Swedish medical records hinted that the risk of autism among children born to fathers older than 45 is about 75 percent higher than it is for children born to fathers in their early 20s.
+But a large 2014 study based on Swedish medical records hinted that the odds of autism among children born to fathers older than 45 are about 75 percent higher than for children born to fathers in their early 20s.
 And a 2010 analysis of Swedish data found that men over 55 are four times as likely to have a child with autism as men under 30.

 The most prominent hypothesis is that the sperm of older men has accumulated many spontaneous mutations that the men pass along to their children.

 Sperm divide more often than egg cells do.
 With each division, a cell’s DNA is copied, presenting an opportunity for mutations to occur.
-One analysis of families in Iceland showed that with each passing year, a man transmits an average of two more spontaneous, or de novo, mutations to his child.
+One study in Iceland showed that spontaneous, or de novo, mutations accumulate more rapidly in men than in women.
+Another study in the same country suggested that with each passing year, a man transmits an average of two more of these mutations to his child.

 Studies in mice confirm that pups of older male mice harbor a relatively large number of mutations.
 And this hypothesis is consistent with the observation that a child with autism who has an older father tends to be the only child with autism in that family.

 Other factors must contribute as well, however.
-A mathematical model of autism inheritance indicates that de novo mutations account for no more than 20 percent of the increased risk of autism among children of older fathers.
+Mathematical models of autism inheritance have indicated that de novo mutations account for about 20 percent of the increased odds of autism among children of older fathers.

 What else could explain these patterns?